shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

 * The system shall provide inputs for **Start** and **End** coordinates (latitude and longitude).
 * The system shall allow points to be set by **map click** when a “Pick start” or “Pick end” mode is active.
 * When a point is picked, the system shall populate the corresponding input fields and show a confirmation message.
-* The system shall accept optional descriptions for points (if supported in the UI).

 ---